dcrommie/walbrook/education/risk.md

 **Emerging Market Risk**

 Many emerging markets countries are undergoing, or have undergone in recent years, significant political change which has affected government policy.
 The relative inexperience with such policies and instability of these political systems leaves them more vulnerable to economic hardship, public unrest or popular dissatisfaction with reform, political or diplomatic developments, social, ethnic or religious instability or changes in government policies.

 The equity and debt markets of many emerging markets countries are in the early stages of development and generally lack the level of transparency, liquidity, efficiency and regulation found in more developed markets.
 It is important to be familiar with secondary market trading in emerging markets investments.
 Price volatility in many of these markets can be extreme.

 **Inflation Risk**

 Refers to the risk of increases in the general price level of goods in an economy undermining investment performance.
 It is not the risk that inflation will occur: rather, it is the risk that inflation will be higher than expected when investment objectives were set.

 As rising prices cause money to lose its real value (purchasing power), most investments are exposed to inflation risk.
 As such, inflation risk is a particular worry for income investors.
 If an investor is dependent on the income from their portfolio and earns a lower real (inflation-adjusted) return than they initially expected, they may risk capital erosion.

 **Issuer Risk**

 Issuer Risk is a form of counterparty risk.
 It refers to the risk that the issuer of a security, either a corporate or a sovereign, will default on its financial obligations.
-Issuer risk is measured by the issuer's creditworthiness and reflects their solvency. in the case of a soverign issuer, credit quality is also determined by the state of its finances adn economic stability.
+Issuer risk is measured by the issuer's creditworthiness and reflects their solvency.
+In the case of a sovereign issuer, credit quality is also determined by the state of its finances and economic stability.

 **Operational Risk**